Warming May Cause Kidney Disease Epidemic, Experts Say

-Chronic kidney disease, associated with heat stress, could become a major health epidemic for millions of workers around the world if global temperatures continue to rise in the coming decades.

-Experts heard by The Guardian call for more urgent studies on the relationship between heat and CHDu – chronic kidney disease of uncertain cause – to assess the situation.
+If global temperatures continue to rise in the coming decades, chronic kidney disease, associated with heat stress, could become a major health epidemic for millions of workers around the world.
+Experts consulted by The Guardian call for more urgent studies on the relationship between heat and CHDu – chronic kidney disease of uncertain cause – to assess the situation.

 Chronic kidney disease (CKD) is the progressive loss of kidney function, widely observed among the elderly and people who suffer from other diseases such as diabetes and hypertension.
 However, CKD epidemics are emerging in rural regions with high temperatures, in countries such as El Salvador and Nicaragua, where large numbers of rural workers have begun to die of irreversible kidney failure.